desertkun/brainout/Readme.md

 For either of those to work, Game Assets has to be built.

+Look at [the troubleshooting document](docs/Troubleshooting.md), it includes several common issues and how to fix them.

 ## Dependencies

 On your build environment, for scripts to work, you need to install these.